10 Top-Rated Hiking Trails near Portland, Oregon

 The trail extends just over three miles and circles the park, including both reservoirs.
 Portions of the trail include long sets of stairs that ultimately lead to the summit.
 The route is a loop, and blue arrows designate the preferred counterclockwise direction of travel.

 Other designated hiking trails at Mount Tabor include the Red and Green Loop Trails, both offering a less steep route to follow.
 Many of the trails pass by the iconic attractions that define Mount Tabor Park, including the bronzed statue of longtime Oregonian editor Harvey W. Scott, as well as great overlooks of the city to the west.

 3. Washington Park Loop Hike

-Featuring top Portland attractions like the Hoyt Arboretum, International Rose Test Garden, and Oregon Zoo, Washington Park is a centerpiece natural space of the city.
-With many cultural attractions worth some attention, one of the best ways to explore the 400-acre park is with a loop, using the start of the 30-plus-mile Wildwood Trail.
+Featuring top Portland attractions like the Hoyt Arboretum, International Rose Test Garden, and Oregon Zoo, Washington Park is the city's centerpiece natural space.
+With many cultural attractions worth some attention, one of the best ways to explore the 400-acre park is with a hiking loop, using the start of the 30-plus-mile Wildwood Trail.